dewkul/dewkul/README.md

 ## 🕰️ Coding Stats

-> Coding time is not indicative of coding skills
+> The time spent is not indicative of proficiency

 ### Weekly